 The African Leaders of Tomorrow (ALT) Scholarship Program commemorates the late Nelson Mandela’s commitment to social justice and equity.
 It supports young African professionals to become leaders in public policy and administration.

 The ALT Scholarship Program grants full scholarships based on merit to women and men from sub-Saharan Africa to pursue a Master’s degree in public administration, public policy or public finances in Canada.
-Click here for an overview of the program and 2015-2016 enrolments.
+Click here for an overview of the program.

 The ALT Scholarship has two components: